ual-arm-ros-pkg/arduino_daq/README.md

 ==================

-This package contains an AVR8 firmware, a host standalone C++ library, and a ROS node for UAL eCAR's Arduino-based DAQ system, with 4 analog outputs (MAX5500), ADC inputs, GPIO, PWM and quadrature encoder decoding support.
+This package contains an AVR8 firmware, a host standalone C++ library, and a ROS node for UAL eCAR's Arduino-based DAQ system, but it is generic enough for use in many other applications.

+The DAQ features: 4 analog outputs (via an optional MAX5500 chip), ADC inputs, GPIO and PWM outputs, 2 channels quadrature encoder decoding support, and one absolute encoder (EMS22A) input.
+Outputs feature an optional watchdog timer that resets the output if not updated periodically (default period is 1 second).

 The precompiled firmware is for atmega328P, but it could be recompiled for other larger versions with more I/O pins.